Bio-logging collar reveals unprecedented detail about California mountain lions

 How do you get to know a free-roaming California mountain lion?
 Very carefully!

 It's a GPS tracker, and so much more!
 In addition to its location, the collar records the animal's behavior and physiology in unprecedented detail.
-For example, the researchers try to determine in real time whether the animal being tracked is walking, running, stalking or pouncing.
+For example, the researchers try to determine in whether the animal being tracked is walking, running, stalking or pouncing.
 The researchers are learning more about how the cats respond to different stimuli, such as climate, and interactions with other animals, and changes in the landscape created by development.